Finding Text Generally

 Whole words: When “Whole words” is selected, you find only what you enter in the search field.
 When “Whole words” is deselected, you find text that contains what you enter in the search field.
 For example, if you search for partner when “Whole words” is selected, you find partner by itself, but not in words like partnership.
 If you search for partner when “Whole words” is deselected, you find partner by itself and in words like partnership.

-In addition to words and phrases, you can find amounts of money, dates and times, and more; see Finding Numbers, Amounts of Money, and Dates and Times to learn how.
+In addition to words and phrases, you can find amounts of money, durations, dates, and more; see Finding Numbers, Amounts of Money, and Dates and Times to learn how.

 Note: When you use the search field:

 You search only the part of your document that Contract Tools analyzes; see Analyzing Part of a Document to learn more.